hopto-dot/VoiceDatasetEditor/README.md

 # VoiceDatasetEditor
 [日本語はこちら](README-JA.md)

-Voice Dataset Editor is an application for editing audio-text datasets with ease
+Voice Dataset Editor is an application for editing audio-text datasets with ease and has been localised into Japanese.

 [Latest release here](https://github.com/hopto-dot/VoiceDatasetEditor/releases/latest)